gadianton/so4t_api_import/README.md

 * In the URL of that page, you'll find your access token.
 Example: `https://YOUR.SO-ENTERPRISE.URL/oauth/login_success#access_token=sRsbqFUEk7FW4c9N3zirWQ))`

 ## Basic Usage
 First, you'll need to populate a CSV with content to import into Stack Overflow for Teams.
-There's a Templates directory in this project that you can use as a starting point.
+There's a [CSV Templates](https://github.com/jklick-so/so4t_api_import/tree/main/CSV%20Templates) directory in this project that you can use as a starting point.
+The CSV files found therein are preformatted with the proper column names.

 Once you have a CSV file created, open a terminal window and navigate to the directory where you unpacked the script.
 Examples of running the script:
 * Importing questions into Business from a CSV file named 'questions.csv':